unic-ailab/vessel-trajectory-mining/README.md

 Trajectory Mining On Vessel Data

-The prupose of the thesis is to analyse data from vessels sailing around France, and to identify the trajectories of the vessels and mine useful patterns that can be later used for the identifications of common meeting points, pathways and anomalies in the trajectories.
+The prupose of the thesis is to analyse data from vessels sailing around France, and to identify the trajectories of the vessels and mine useful patterns that can be later used for the identification of common meeting points, pathways and anomalies in the trajectories.

 ## Team
 - Savvas Savvas